GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Consistency**
 *   Kernel List cache ensures consistency within the mount.
 That means, creation, deletion or rename of files/folder within a directory evicts the kernel list cache of the directory.
-*   Externally added objects are only visible after the kernel-list-cache-ttl-secs timer expires, even if they are touched (stat) via the same mount point.
+*   Externally added objects are only visible after the kernel-list-cache-ttl-secs ttl expires, even if they are touched (stat) via the same mount point.
 Since stat doesn’t evict the kernel-list-cache so there might be some list-stat inconsistency.
 *   Kernel-list-cache-ttl doesn't work with empty directories.
-In case another external client adds a new file to the empty directory, the client1 is still not going to get the new file even after the TTL is expired
+In case a new file is added to the empty directory remotely outside of the mount, the client will not be able to access the new file even if ttl is expired.
 *   One of the known consistency issue: `rm -R` encounters consistency issues when objects are created externally in a bucket.
 Specifically, if a client (e.g., `Cloud Storage Fuse` client1) caches a directory listing and another client (client2) adds a new file to the directory before the cached listing expires, `rm -R` on the directory will fail with a "Directory not empty" error.
 This occurs because `rm -R` initially deletes the directory's children based on the cached listing and then checks the directory's emptiness by making a List call, which returns not empty due to the externally added file.

 **Note**: